-Counseling for Bipolar Depression—Therapists in Sterling, VA
+Counseling for Bipolar Depression—Therapists and Psychologists in Sterling, VA

 From out of the blue, Duke is struggling at work.
 He cannot focus, and accomplishing small tasks seems impossible.
 However, Duke has not always been this way.
 He is the sales manager for a pawnshop.
 He specializes in eBay sales, and when he first started the job, Duke was unstoppable.
 He outpaced any online sales manager the shop has ever had.
 Since those successful first few months, Duke has tanked.
 The frenetic energy that he had has seemed to run dry.
 Duke’s friends have noticed as well.
 He used to stay out almost all night, partying with them, but now he almost never leaves the house.